yen223/graphql-schema-infer/README.md

 npm run webpack
 ```

-After you see the webpack compilation succeed (the `npm run webpack` step), open up the nested html files in `src/*` (**no server needed!**).
+After you see the webpack compilation succeed (the `npm run webpack` step), open `src/index.html`.
 Then modify whichever file in `src` and refresh the page to see the changes.

-**For more elaborate ReasonReact examples**, please see https://github.com/reasonml-community/reason-react-example